Learning deep kernels for exponential family densities: Experimental Results

 In our experiments, we compare to several alternative methods.
 The first group are all fit by maximum likelihood, and broadly fall into (at least) one of two categories: \emph{autoregressive models} decompose $p(\ervx_1,\dots,\ervx_D) = \prod_{d=1}^D p(\ervx_d|\rvx_{\le d})$ and learn a parametric density model for each of these conditionals. \emph{Normalizing flows} instead apply a series of invertible transformations to some simple initial density, say standard normal, and then compute the density of the overall model via the Jacobian of the transformation.
 We use implementations\footnote{\httpsurl{github.com/gpapamak/maf}} of the following several models in these categories by \citet{maf}:

 \textbf{MADE}~\citep{made} masks the connections of an autoencoder so it is autoregressive.
-We used two hidden layers, and each conditional a Gaussian. \textbf{MADE-MOG} is the same but with each conditional a mixture of 10 Gaussians.
+We use two hidden layers, and each conditional a Gaussian. \textbf{MADE-MOG} is the same but with each conditional a mixture of 10 Gaussians.

 \textbf{Real NVP}~\citep{nvp} is a normalizing flow; we use a general-purpose form for non-image datasets.

 \textbf{MAF}~\citep{maf}.
 A combination of a normalizing flow and MADE, where the base density is modeled by MADE, with 5 autoregressive layers. \textbf{MAF-MOG} instead models the base density by MADE-MOG.